6.3 Financial Services

 cumulative basis so that financial statement users can better understand the

 relationship between earnings (or FFO) and distributions.
-Further, the staff

-Given the current macroeconomic conditions, including
+Given the recent macroeconomic conditions, including

 fluctuations in interest rates and inflationary impacts, the SEC staff has